 How To Enter

-When submitting your photo, please be sure to include your name; city and state where the photo was taken; and a short description.
-Feel free to add any special details that make your photo or story unique.
+When you submit your photo, please be sure to include your name, city, and state where the photo was taken.
+Also, add a short description.
+Feel free to add any special details that make your photo unique.